| You are here: Agriculture > Genfood and Food > Food from GMO > Detection methods

 a different species.
 Labelling of such products may be required,

+but the committee favoured a case-by-case examination.
 The ongoing globalisation of trade is also affecting the food

 sector.
 It is plausible that genetically engineered crops approved